samestrin/llm-prepare/README.md

 - **technical-document-generation**: Interactive technical document generation with a simulated senior technical writer.
 - **test-generation**: Interactive test generation with a simulated senior software engineer and simulated QA.

-The included prompts have been tested with ChatGPT GPT-4.
+The [example prompts](/example-prompts/) have been tested with ChatGPT GPT-4.

 ## Dependencies